Itera/ada-django-kurs/__tasks__/optional/task5_comments/README.md

 This will return a list of comments for the given recipe.
 Now, use a for-loop to iterate through the comment list and add display each comment with a `<p>` tag.
 Remember that you can access the different fields by using the syntax `[VARIABLE].comment`, `[VARIABLE].author` etc.

 Stuck in the for-loop?
 Remember to ask an Itera employee for help or check out the `__solutions__` folder.
+Also, remember that you created such a for-loop in part 1 of the project, so you could also seek inspiration in `index.html`.

-Save the file and head over to _/cookbook_.
+Head over to _/cookbook_.
 Navigate to one of the recipes you added a comment to.
 Hopefully, the comments will now have appeared in your application.
 Great job!

 ## Step 2: Create comments in the application

 If we want to add a new comment, we have to access the admin panel and type it in there.
 Wouldn't it be easier if we could add the comments directly in the application?
 Let's fix that!

-First, we would like a new view (page) for registering comments.
-Add a new file in `templates/cookbook/` with the name `comment.html`.

 Open `urls.py` and insert a new path with the same format as the other two.
 Here's the information you need for constructing the path:

-- We would like the path to be "<int:recipe_id>/comment".
+- We would like the path to be "\<int:recipe_id\>/comment".
 - We are going to add a view in `views.py`, and the name of this view will be `comment`.
 - We would like to use the name "comment" to refer to this path.